jeremyBanks/speedruns/README.md

 ### Code License

-Copyright Jeremy Banks released under the MIT License.
+Originally Copyright Jeremy Banks, released under the MIT License.
+Any contributions from other authors must be released under both the MIT License and the Blue Oak Model License 1.0.0.

 ### Content License

 See <https://www.speedrun.com/legal> for details.
 All data is from speedrun.com contributors, and is used and distributed under the Creative Commons Attribution-NonCommercial 4.0 International license.